 |Research Grants Chair||Nerissa Ko, MD|

 Mr. Kaitz is an attorney and for 32 years, President of the California Cable and Telecommunications Association.
 He has long experience and expertise in administrative and communications law, legislative representation, operation of non-profit organizations, fundraising and interfacing between the private sector and government, financial management.
 He has founded a successful non-profit foundation dedicated to the advancement of diversity in the management ranks of the cable and telecommunications industry.
 His dedication to The Aneurysm and AVM Foundation derives from the personal experience of family members who have suffered aneurysms.

-Ms. Hannegan is both a Supervisor and Clinical Nurse Specialist within the Dept. of Neurological Surgery at University of California San Francisco as well as an Assistant Clinical Professor at UCSF School of Nursing.
-In her 25-year nursing career, Ms. Hannegan has worked directly with over 5,000 patients with aneurysms or vascular malformations and brings her considerable expertise to the Foundation.
+Ms. Hannegan was both a Supervisor and Clinical Nurse Specialist within the Dept. of Neurological Surgery at University of California San Francisco as well as an Assistant Clinical Professor at UCSF School of Nursing until her retirement in June 2017.
+In her 36-year nursing career at UCSF, Ms. Hannegan worked directly with over 5,000 patients with aneurysms or vascular malformations and brings her considerable expertise to the Foundation.
 Ms. Hannegan’s motivation to serve as board member is fueled by her appreciation of the challenges faced by cerebrovascular patients, the lessons she has been taught by their lives and her desire to give back to this community.

 Ms. Jones is an in-house attorney at Moody's KMV, a division of Moody's Analytics, Inc. She specializes in licensing, contract negotiation and intellectual property protection.
 She obtained a bachelor of laws degree from the University of British Columbia in 1998 and was admitted to the California bar in 2002.
 Bobbi provides pro bono legal services to a number of non-profit organizations.

 Ms. Jones lost her brother Allan to a brain aneurysm in 1996.